kht321/meralion/README.md

 legal transcripts, medical notes, or moderation pipelines and cause harm.
 The MERaLiON family of models is optimised for Singaporean and Southeast Asian speech, but safety considerations were explicitly deferred to downstream users.
-Our evaluation focuses on three questions:
+Our evaluation focuses on two questions:

 1. **Robustness:** Do transcripts stay accurate when we add realistic acoustic distortions such as MRT background noise or reverberation from HDB flats?
 2. **Fairness:** Are errors evenly distributed across speakers with different demographics, accents, or recording devices?
-3. **Backdoor resilience (stretch goal):** Can small, malicious fine-tuning trigger targeted mistranscriptions without degrading normal accuracy?

-This repository currently delivers the robustness pipeline and the supporting data tooling; fairness analysis scaffolding is described below and will be implemented next, followed by backdoor experiments.
+This repository currently delivers the robustness pipeline and the supporting data tooling; fairness analysis scaffolding is described below and will be implemented next.

 ---